 It is a 2-week course where participants can understand the fundamentals of humanitarian logistics and discover supply chain management in a humanitarian context.
 The course has been developed by HUMLOG Institute at Hanken.
 The lead educators are Gyöngyi Kovács, Diego Vega Bernal and Graham Heaslip.

 Massive Open Online Courses (MOOCs) will be going live this spring on the social learning platform Future Learn, with millions of users around the world.
 The courses are open for anyone and everyone around the world.

-HUMLOG is excited to work with the Forum, which aim is to provide an international platform for the world’s humanitarian community, leaders, NGOs and private sector.
-The event in London, April 2020 (rescheduled to May 2021 due to COVID-19 outbreak) has a wide portfolio of events, nine thematic theatres, three dedicated exhibitions, two conferences, roundtables, workshops and high-level forums.
+The HUMLOG Institute is excited to work with the Forum, which aim is to provide an international platform for the world’s humanitarian community, leaders, NGOs and private sector.
+The event in London, May 2021 (rescheduled due to COVID-19), has a wide portfolio of events, nine thematic theatres, three dedicated exhibitions, two conferences, roundtables, workshops and high-level forums.

 There will be three side events at the Forum: Aid&Trade brings together major stakeholders working across the Global Aid and the International Development Industry.
 The International Disaster Management Exhibition (IDME) is an international platform for the world’s disaster management and response community to exchange science, policy, and best practice.
 Emergency Show London features advancements in products and services for procurement across the Emergency and Blue Light sectors.

 The HUMLOG Institute is looking forward to disseminate research and learn about current issues in the field and to assure that our research has practical relevance.
 As we are working with humanitarian organisations, the World Humanitarian Forum will help us establish new relationships as well as strengthen current ones.